 Throughout all of this we have had superb support from the SFA.

 In May 2016 East Kilbride Community Trust achieved Outline Planning Permission from South Lanarkshire Council to build EK Community Stadium, which will contain facilities where the Sunday Club will be based.
 This is further evidence of the continuous promotion of Club Policy.
-Work on site is planned to start before the end of 2018.
+As of date of report, formal building permission still awaited.

 East Kilbride FC